Categories

 What Does This Mean?

-Companies that offer lump sum relocation packages could potentially save a significant amount of budget dollars by following industry best practices.
-Lump sum payments let employers simplify their internal processes related to support, budgeting, and forecasting.
-However, this simplification may be costing employers up to 40% or more of their relocation budget dollars.
+Companies that offer lump sum relocation packages could save a significant amount of budget by following industry best practices.
+Lump sum payments let employers simplify their internal support, budgeting, and forecasting processes.
+However, this simplification may cost employers up to 40% or more of their relocation budget.
 It also results in over half of transferees reporting dissatisfaction with their relocation packages.

-What Should Employers do About Lump Sum Relocation Packages?
+What Should Employers Do About Lump Sum Relocation Packages?

-Employers with transferees or new hires that are recent college graduates, individual contributors, or new to their professional career may be the best candidates for lump sum relocation packages.
+Employers with transferees or new hires who are recent college graduates, individual contributors, or new to their professional careers may be the best candidates for lump sum relocation packages.
 These employees are often renters and may not have a significant amount of household goods to move to a new location.
-Also, they tend to not require a significant investment in talent acquisition, as they compete for lower tier positions.
+Also, they tend not to require a significant investment in talent acquisition, as they compete for lower-tier positions.

-For employers who have new hires and transferees at higher tiers, industry best practice is to provide a range of benefits.
+Industry best practice is to provide a range of benefits for employers who have new hires and transferees at higher tiers.
 Employees at higher tiers often require a significant investment in talent acquisition.
 Benefits that help ensure successful relocations also result in higher employee satisfaction.

 Conclusion

 GMS’ team of corporate relocation experts has helped thousands of our clients understand how to create relocation policies that attract and retain talent.
-Our team can help your company provide the best experience for transferees and new hires who have lump sum relocation packages.
+Our team can help your company provide the best experience for transferees and new hires with lump-sum relocation packages.

 GMS was the first relocation company to register as a .com.
-The company also created the first online interactive tools and calculators, and revolutionized the entire relocation industry.
+The company also created the first online interactive tools and calculators and revolutionized the relocation industry.
 GMS continues to set the industry pace as the pioneer in innovation and technology solutions with its proprietary MyRelocation™ technology platform.

-Global Mobility Solutions is proud to be named and ranked #1 Overall, and #1 in Quality of Service by HRO Today’s 2019 Baker’s Dozen Customer Satisfaction Survey.
+Global Mobility Solutions is proud to be named and ranked #1 Overall and #1 in Quality of Service by HRO Today’s 2019 Baker’s Dozen Customer Satisfaction Survey.

-Contact our experts online to discuss how your company can leverage lump sum relocation packages for new hires and transferees, or give us a call at 800.617.1904 or 480.922.0700 today.
+Contact our experts online to discuss how your company can leverage lump sum relocation packages for new hires and transferees, or call us at 800.617.1904 or 480.922.0700 today.

 We're Here to Help!
 Request a Courtesy Consultation